Enterprise Reservoir, Upper

 - Rating: Fair

-- Conditions: Both reservoirs are completely ice-free.
-The upper reservoir has very low water levels.
-Anglers report fair to good fishing from shore with lures and flies.
-Catchable-sized rainbows have been stocked in the lower reservoir.
+- Conditions: The water level in the upper reservoir is very low.
+You'll find fair to good fishing from the shore with lures, flies or bait.
+Catchable-sized rainbow trout have been stocked in the lower reservoir, and fishing is good.

 - Location: Washington County, southwest Utah